Coleus Not Growing

 - 1

-Treat a genuine stall as a real signal rather than normal variation — because coleus is such a naturally vigorous grower, even a week or two of flat growth is more meaningful here than it would be on a naturally slow species, so don't wait as long before investigating as you would with a slow-growing houseplant.
+Treat a genuine two-week stall as a real signal worth investigating rather than normal variation, since coleus is naturally such a vigorous grower that even a short flat period is more meaningful here than it would be on a species that's naturally slow.

 - 2

-Move to a brighter spot with several hours of strong light, including some direct sun if the location allows, since this is by far the most common cause of a stall on a plant that's otherwise bred for rapid growth.
+Move the plant to a brighter spot offering several hours of strong light, including some direct sun where the location allows, since insufficient light is by far the most common cause of a stall on a plant otherwise bred for rapid growth.

 - 3

-Check for roots crowding the drainage holes and size up promptly if rootbound, since coleus's fast growth rate means it can genuinely outgrow a pot within a single season rather than over several years.
+Check for roots crowding or circling at the drainage holes, and size up the pot promptly if the plant is rootbound, since coleus can genuinely outgrow a pot within a single season rather than over several years.

 - 4

-Step up fertilizing to every two weeks during active growth if it's lapsed, since this plant's high nutrient turnover means depleted soil shows up as a stall faster than it would on a slower-growing plant.
+Step up fertilizing to roughly every two weeks during active growth if feeding has lapsed, since this plant's high nutrient turnover means depleted soil shows up as a growth stall faster than it would on a slower-growing plant.

 - 5

-If the plant looks generally tired or leggy despite good light, water, and feeding, take fresh cuttings and root a replacement rather than continuing to nurse an aging specimen that's past its most vigorous phase.
+If the plant looks generally tired or woody despite good light, adequate root space, and regular feeding, take fresh cuttings and root a replacement rather than continuing to nurse an aging specimen that's past its most vigorous phase.

 Prevention

-- Investigate a stall sooner than you would on a naturally slow-growing plant, given how vigorous this species normally is
+- Investigate a stall sooner than you would on a naturally slow-growing plant, given how vigorous this species is under normal conditions

-- Provide strong light including some direct sun to match this plant's fast growth rate
+- Provide strong light including some direct sun to match this plant's fast natural growth rate

 - Fertilize on a shorter interval than most houseplants, reflecting this species' higher nutrient turnover